-The policy was approved by the school patron on [date].
+The policy was approved by the school patron on 17th July 2020.
 It is published on the school’s website and will be made available in hardcopy, on request, to any person who requests it.

-The relevant dates and timelines for [school name] admission process are set out in the school’s annual admission notice which is published annually on the school’s website at least one week before the commencement of the admission process for the school year concerned.
+The relevant dates and timelines for Our Lady of Good Counsel GNS’s admission process are set out in the school’s annual admission notice which is published annually on the school’s website at least one week before the commencement of the admission process for the school year concerned.

 This policy must be read in conjunction with the annual admission notice for the school year concerned.
-The application form for admission is published on the school’s website and will be made available in hardcopy on request to any person who requests it.
+The application form for admission and enrolment is published on the school’s website and will be made available in hardcopy on request to any person who requests it.

 Characteristic spirit and general objectives of the school

-This section must be completed by all schools in the Diocese of Ossory using the following text.

-[Name of school] is a Catholic [co-educational/all boys/all girls]primary school with a Catholic ethos.
+Our Lady of Good Counsel GNS is a Catholic all girls primary school with a Catholic ethos.
 The Bishop of Ossory is the Patron of this school.

 ‘Catholic schools are communities which are open, welcoming and inclusive.
 Therefore, Catholic schools may include children who adhere to other religions or other stances for living.
 While mindful of their duty to educate in the distinctive beliefs, values, and practices of the Catholic community, teachers will bear witness to an attitude of respect for and appreciation of all’.
 ‘The Catholic Preschool & Primary Religious Education Curriculum p15’